[ x ]

 Why did it take MS so long to start getting their act together?
 They have enough money to hire the best programmers in the world.
 Maybe because money is not a sufficient motivation.
 Linus Torvalds and hundreds of other contributors from around the world contributed to Linux, a free and open source operating system, because of a love for the project and a desire to freely share what they have produced.

 If computer users' cars died as often as their computers did they would be irrate and on the manufacturers' case in no time.
 Yet frequent computer crashes on MS boxes were, and still are, treated as "normal".
 Why?
 Fear, ignorance?
 I have no idea.
 Bill and company have made huge sums of money on software that is only adequate, and then only some of the time.
 I won't willingly be a part of it.
-The only reason I can accept for using MS OS's is the need to run some software that is only available for Windows and no equivalent non-Windows product is available and to check for Internet Exploder web page compatibiity.
+The only reason I can accept for using MS OS's is the need to run some software that is only available for Windows and no equivalent non-Windows product is available and to check for Internet Exploder web page compatibiity which is another can of worms.

 Two heads are better than one

 I have been using a dual head computer system for several years.
-A dual head system has 2 monitors monitors side by side.
+A dual head system has 2 monitors, usually side by side.
 It is possible to have them function independently or as one large monitor.
 I use the latter mode.
-One logical screen of 2048x768 pixels.
+One logical screen of 2560x1024 pixels.
 This has numerous advantages over a single screen.
-In Linux this may be done using 2 video cards or a single dual head card (2 heads is not the limit).
-I have the Matrox G450 Dual Head AGP card.
-It cost over $200 when new.
-I got mine on eBay for about $150.
-They are much cheaper now and there are newer cards available, e.g., G550, and others as well as cards from other manufacturers.
-Matrox provides a Linux driver for this card but I'm using the standard driver included in Fedora Core 5.
-Some special entries are required in the X configuration file, xorg.conf.
-Here is my xorg.conf file.
+In Linux this may be done using 2 video cards or one dual head card (2 heads is not the limit).
+My 2 monitors are Dell 19" flat panel devices connected to a Dell Optiplex 760 computer system recently upgraded from a 745.
+I have purchased several Dell systems from the UWEC surplus equipment sales.
+Though used they work well and have been inexpensive.
+The 760 has 3GB of RAM, 3 GHz dual core processor, 160GB disk drive for under 40$.

 Software I use regularly: